Dahoom69/Aurora/README.md

-# Aurora
+# Noc branch
- WIP fork of Nocturnal theme by Spectra

-### what's the point of this theme?
-to port spectra's Nocturnal theme to powercord and improve on it, idk i never wrote a readme before.

-### progress

-- porting the theme and making it cleaner / easier to read and edit [95%]
-- making a version with a unique flare (where the aurora part comes from)
-- light mode support [0%]
+The point of this is to resemble spectra's original Nocturnal theme as close as possible, with only minor addictions and fixes by me

 ### future plans